Murder of Lisa Rene

 Lisa Rene (1978 – September 26, 1994) was an American teenage girl who was kidnapped from her apartment in Texas, raped over the course of two days, and buried alive in Arkansas.
 She was kidnapped on September 24, 1994, by four men: 23-year-old Orlando Cordia Hall, 21-year-old Bruce Carneil Webster, 19-year-old Demetrius Kenyon Hall, and 22-year-old Steven Christopher Beckley.
-Another man, 23-year-old Marvin Terrance Holloway, did not directly participate in her kidnapping, rape, or murder, but was present at times and provided financial assistance to the group.
+Another man, 23-year-old Marvin Terrance Holloway, did not directly participate in the crime, but was present at times and provided financial assistance to the group.

 The kidnapping was motivated by the fact that Rene's two brothers had swindled the group out of $4,700 in a drug deal.
 They had intended to take Rene's brothers, but took her instead since she was the only one at home at the time.

-The murder of Rene was the first capital case to be prosecuted by the federal case after the signing of the Federal Death Penalty Act that year.
-It had went into effect less than two weeks before her murder.
-Orlando Hall, considered to be the ringleader in the crime, would be the first person sentenced to death under the law.
-He was executed by the federal government in 2020.
+The murder of Rene was the first capital case to be prosecuted by federal prosecutors after the signing of the Federal Death Penalty Act that year.
+It went into effect less than two weeks before her murder.
+Orlando Hall, considered to be the ringleader in the crime, would be the first person sentenced to death under the law, and he was executed by the federal government in 2020.
+Another member, Bruce Webster, was originally sentenced to death, before his sentence was commuted to life without parole on the grounds of intellectual disability.
+The rest were sentenced to varying prison sentences for their respective roles in the murder.

+The murder of Lisa Rene was the subject of the 2001 episode of The FBI Files titled "The Search for Lisa Rene".